 How a “Rich Dad Advisor” Directs Investors to Transfer Title to an LLC

-In our recent conversation, he explained one legal loophole that helps investors accomplish protecting their assets, which is transferring assets from a personal name into an LLC.
+In our recent conversation, he explained one legal loophole that helps investors accomplish LLC asset protection, which is transferring assets from a personal name into an LLC.

 Why Transfer Real Estate Into an LLC?

 If you purchase a piece of real estate as an investment and keep it in your personal name, from a legal standpoint, you are leaving yourself and your personal assets open to attack.

 For example, “When someone’s looking to sue over the property at 123 Elm St.,” Garrett said, “and they go to the county recorder and it’s in your name, that’s an easy path for them to get at your personal assets.”

 On the other hand, Garrett said, “When the county recorder says 123 Elm St. is held by [fill in the blank] LLC, an attorney is going to think twice about suing, especially on a personal claim against you.”

 The reason why LLC asset protection works is because they’ll go after a property under a personal name rather than an LLC, and, if the business is structured properly, it’s going to be difficult for the attorney to penetrate and get to the asset.